jojomondag/Syntax-Extractor/README.md

   - The extracted data is also copied to your clipboard, allowing you to paste it into documentation, emails, or other applications.

+### Exporting Data

+- **Export Options**

+  - You can export the extracted data in different formats such as JSON, Markdown, or plain text.
+Simply use the export options available in the **Syntax Extractor** webview.

 ## Installation